lbianchini/JavaEE-REST/README.md

 * JPA 2.1
 * JAXB

-I decided to use only Java Specifications in order to let this application be less vendor dependent.
+I decided to use only Java Specifications in order to let this application less vendor dependent.